swaters86/NCS-Customer-Portal/README.md

 NEWSCYCLE-Solutions-Customer-Portal
 ===========

-Static templates I helpd createdfor NEWSCYCLE Digital and Content customers
+Static templates that I helped created for NEWSCYCLE Solutions customers.
+The purpose of this project was to create a customer portal for SalesForce

 I was asked to create two different layouts.
 I also added and customized a script for showing an "Alert" box.